 The unique assortment of plants consists of the following plant families:

 Camping at Ho’omaluhia Botanical Garden

-The Ho’omaluhia Botanical Gardens are the only city campgrounds not on a beach, and they are situated next to the magnificent Ko’olau Range.
-One of O’ahu’s most tranquil camping spots, it is tucked away off the main road like a secret garden.
-The campgrounds provide unique camping amidst vegetation from Sri Lanka and India.
+The Ho’omaluhia Botanical Garden is the only city campground in Hawaii that is not on a beach, and it’s situated next to the magnificent Ko’olau Mountain Range.
+One of Oahu’s most tranquil camping spots, it is tucked away off the main road like a secret garden.
+The campground provides unique camping amidst vegetation from Sri Lanka and India.

 There are approximately 30 lovely campsites to pick from, so you won’t have trouble finding one.
-Each campground has access to restrooms and outdoor showers, besides picnic tables and a fire pit.
+Each campground has access to restrooms and outdoor showers, as well as picnic tables and a fire pit.
 But it’s not the amenities that will make you love Ho’omaluhia; it’s the breathtaking natural beauty.